 Santa Margarita: The Young Professional's Barrio

 Transport links are good.
 Bus routes connect Santa Margarita to both the border and the city centre.
 The walk to Centro is 10 to 15 minutes.
-The walk to the border is around 20 to 25 minutes, which is longer than Campamento but still entirely walkable for daily commuting.
+The walk to the border is around 20 to 25 minutes, which is longer than Campamento but still entirely manageable for daily commuting.

 La Atunara: The Fishing Quarter

 Rents in La Atunara are the lowest of the central areas.
-One-beds run €450 to €550.
-Two-beds are €650 to €750.
-The distance to the border is greater than Centro or Campamento, roughly 20 to 30 minutes on foot, which matters less if you're not commuting to Gibraltar daily.
+Public listings suggest one-beds run €450 to €550 and two-beds sit at €650 to €750.
+The distance to the border is greater than Centro or Campamento, roughly 20 to 30 minutes on foot, which matters less if you are not commuting to Gibraltar daily.

 Palmones and the Outer Areas: Space for Money